foxdonut/meiosis/docs/lessons/services.md

 James shared an example where you have colored boxes that you can click on to add them to a list.
 The boxes are displayed one next to the other, with a description of how many boxes of each color are in the list.
 You can remove a box from the list by clicking on it.

+> Note that the example code is somewhat different that the "Meiosis style".
+There are some nifty functional programming at play here, and you can learn some nice techniques from this code.
+But if you are having some trouble understanding, please know that the code in the next section uses a style that is closer to what we have been using so far.

 In the example, there are three services: